-The following post on things to do in Ecuador is a guest post by Isabella.
+The following post on things to do in Ecuador is authored by Isabella.

 I spent three months exploring this amazing country and what impressed me the most was its incredible biodiversity enclosed in such a tiny territory.

-Thanks to the privileged tropical geolocation, right on the equator, the presence of the Andes and of the ocean’s currents on its coast, Ecuador is a real paradise for any type of nature lovers.
+Thanks to the privileged tropical geolocation, right on the equator, the presence of the Andes, and of the ocean’s currents on its coast, Ecuador is a real paradise for any type of nature lover.

-Hikers would be entertained for a good while as Ecuador counts with about 80 volcanos, the highest being the Chimborazo reaching up to 6268mt and the more popular and friendlier Cotopaxi reaching the 5,897.
+Hikers would be entertained for a good while as Ecuador has about 80 volcanos, the highest being the Chimborazo reaching up to 6,268 mt (20,564 ft), and the more popular and friendlier Cotopaxi reaching the 5,897 (19,347 ft).

-It’s easy to spot dolphins, killer whales, hammerhead sharks, and other shark spices, not to mention the graceful giant manta rays and funny penguins.
+It’s easy to spot dolphins, killer whales, hammerhead sharks, and other shark species, not to mention the graceful giant manta rays and funny penguins.

 Birdwatchers will find their heaven on earth in the tropical cloud forest of Mindo, and of course the unique Galapagos islands as well.

-And culturally speaking, Quito, the capital city, has quite an interesting history to tell, through the museums and old churches of the historical center or the trendy neighborhood of La Floresta, witness of the modern culture with the colorful graffiti, local artisans, and cool spots.
+And culturally speaking, Quito, the capital city, has quite an interesting history to tell.
+Through museums, old churches of the historical center, and the trendy neighborhood of La Floresta, you’ll witness modern culture with colorful graffiti, local artisans, and other cool spots.

 I really wanted to spend more time there but Immigration laws won’t let tourists stay longer than 3 months, which could seem an eternity to you but as a slow traveler and passionate nature photographer, it was too fleeting for me.